Get Going Guide (2026)

 The more contentious the process, the more a judge takes control.
 That may be necessary when safety or fairness is at risk, but it comes with higher cost in time, money, and emotional energy.

-• We are both open to working together
+• We are both open to working together.

-• I am open, but my spouse may not be
+• I am open, but my spouse may not be.

-• Communication is completely broken
+• Communication is completely broken.

-• I honestly do not know yet
+• I honestly do not know yet.

 Option 1: Mediation

-Key difference: You and your spouse stay fully in control.
+Who steers the process: You and your spouse stay fully in control.

-Best for couples who can still communicate respectfully and want to minimize cost and keep things private.
+Best for: Couples who can still communicate respectfully and want to minimize cost and keep things private.

 Option 2: Collaborative Divorce

-Key difference: Each of you has your own lawyer, but you both agree not to go to court.
+Who steers the process: Each of you has your own lawyer, but you both agree not to go to court.

-Best for couples who need professional support, especially with complex finances or custody, but who still want a balanced, creative outcome.
+Best for: Couples who need professional support, especially with complex finances or custody, but who still want a balanced, creative outcome.

 Option 3: Cooperative Attorneys